 So, we consulted some of our favorite beauty authorities from far and wide (from Vogue China to Brazilian blogger Camila Coelho) to find out how the world does New Year's Eve makeup.
 Want to see the looks and products that represent NYE all over the world?
 Just keep scrolling.

-Red and gold are the classic makeup colors for Chinese New Year, as they represent luck and wealth.
-This look features full brows, flushed cheeks, a matte red pout, and a touch of gold around the eyes.
-To re-create it, try Estée Lauder Pure Color Envy Sculpting Lipstick in Dominant ($32), Estée Lauder Double Wear Stay-In-Place Brow Lift Duo ($27), and Lancôme Ombre Hypnose Stylo in 18 Pepite Amazone ($27).
+Red is a classic makeup color for Chinese New Year, as it represents luck and wealth.
+This look features full brows, a matte red pout, and a metallic smokey eye to bring some drama.
+To re-create it, try Estée Lauder Pure Color Envy Sculpting Lipstick in Dominant ($32) and Double Wear Stay-In-Place Brow Lift Duo ($27), and Lancôme Ombre Hypnôse Stylo Longwear Cream Eyeshadow Stick in Graphite (27).

 This refined, feminine look from beauty blogger Anshita Juneja consists of a bright lip, a soft cat eye, and some gorgeous henna designs, which are traditionally worn on special occasions.
 To re-create her makeup this New Year's Eve, try Lakme Absolute Lip Pout Cream in Coral Pink ($13) and L'Oréal Infallible 24Hour Intense Gel Eyeliner ($8).

 Beauty guru Michelle Dy represented New Year's Eve in the Philippines with this sensual burgundy look.
 Dy created the dramatic, monochrome effect using mostly affordable products, like Sleek i-Divine Oh So Special Palette ($13) and i-Divine Ultra Bright Palette ($15), as well as L.A.
 Girl Matte Lipstick in Va Voom ($12).